 Skip to main content

-Building Skills and Competencies for a Just and Green Transition
+Building Skills and Competencies for a Just and Resilient Energy Transition

-The shortage of skilled workers is emerging as one of the biggest implementation gaps in the green transition.
+The shortage of skilled workers is emerging as one of the biggest implementation gaps in the transition to resilient and low-emission energy systems.

-As the green transition accelerates, millions of new jobs will be created, while others in fossil-based industries will disappear.
+As this transition accelerates, millions of new jobs will be created, while others in fossil-based industries will disappear.
 Although more jobs will be gained than lost, an emerging skills gap in the workforce could slow progress significantly.

-The green transition presents enormous potential, but to realise it, we must ensure that people are equipped with the right skills and opportunities.
+The transition to renewable energy and resilient energy systems presents enormous potential, but to realise it, we must ensure that people are equipped with the right skills and opportunities.
 Without this, we face a risk of rising inequality and missed opportunities for a fair and inclusive transition.

-At Mentor to Impact, we work strategically on the demand side of job creation, building pathways to equip the workforce with skills that meet the needs of a green and digital transition.
+At Mentor to Impact, we work strategically on the demand side of job creation, building pathways to equip the workforce with skills that meet the needs of a low-emission, digital, and resilient future.

 How We Work

-We focus on green transition workforce development by building skills and securing the workforce needed across countries and sectors.
+We focus on workforce development for the transition to renewable energy systems by building skills and securing the workforce needed across countries and sectors.

 READ ABOUT OUR PROJECTS